TeddyRandby/cgab/README.md

     a_record :print                             # => { work = 'another value' }
 ```
 Normally this would be incredibly expensive, copying entire datastructures just to make a single mutation.
-Gab's records are implemented using Hash-Array-Mapped-Tries, which use structural sharing to reduce memory impact and reduce the cost of copying.
+Gab's records are implemented using Bit-Partitioned Persistent Vectors, which use structural sharing to reduce memory impact and reduce the cost of copying.
 #### Sigils
 Sigils are similar to strings (and interchangeable in some ways).
 However, they respond to messages differently.
 ```gab